-3. HISTORY HONOURS SEMINAR (HIST6690) (25%; #4) (offered semester 2)
+3. COURSEWORK 2: ADVANCED READINGS (HUMN6601) (25%; #4) (offered semester 2)

-Assessment: Two essays of 5,000 words or equivalent; participation.
+Assessment: Two essays of 4,000 words or equivalent; participation.

-Course Coordinator: Assoc.
-Prof. Martin Crotty, Assoc.
-Prof. Chi Kong Lai and Dr Ian Hesketh.
+Course Coordinator: To be confirmed.

 Course Description: Students attend two Honours seminars each week for discussion, class readings, research planning and project presentations.
 Each seminar runs for two hours.
 Attendance is compulsory through the semester, and absences should be explained to the relevant staff member.